ladellerby/me/README.md

     runs-on: ubuntu-latest # server operating system that action will run on
     steps:
       - name: Deploy dev.ladellerby.com
-        uses: appleboy/ssh-action@v0.1.2 # Publiched action used to ssh into your Digital Ocean droplet and deploy the latest changes.
+        uses: appleboy/ssh-action@v0.1.2 # Public action used to ssh into your Digital Ocean droplet and deploy the latest changes.
         with:
           host: ${{secrets.SSH_HOST}}
           username: ${{ secrets.SSH_USERNAME }}